veve0403/f19-ex3/README.md

 Compared to the result of Part 1, does this design qualitatively seems to be more of a rapid event-related design?

+### Answer 2.1

+Yes, also looks more like a stochastic design.

 ## Question 2.2

 Are the differences between this design and Part 1 consistent with your earlier predictions?

+### Answer 2.2

+Yes, how many times one certain stimulus happen are less predictable than the design in Part 1 now.

 # Part 3